-We can generate the Flex rich component shown in 1 by writing FlexTag class that inherits ab-Fig. stract RichTag class.
+We can generate the Flex rich component shown in Fig. 1 by writing FlexTag class that inherits abstract RichTag class.
 Using generateJsp() method, we may dynamically generate JSP page drag.jsp written in MXML.
 However, to make it easier to maintain drag.jsp, it is better to prepare this JSP page separately as a file.

 Abstract class RichTag stores the value of attribute param of the <rc:flex> tag in the request object in advance.
 Therefore, as shown in Fig. 6(c), JSP page drag.jsp can receive this value as a HashMap object.
-This makes it possible for multiple <rc:flex name="drag"> tags to use the same JSP page drag.jsp to include.
+This makes JSP page drag.jsp flexible, and makes it possible for multiple <rc:flex name="drag"/> tags to use the same JSP page drag.jsp to include.